Career Readiness English for Refugees

 - Many refugees arrive speaking little or no English, but after studying at Emily Griffith are able to find jobs in just 6 months.

-- Refugees enrolled in EGTC are eligible for scholarships of up to $5,000 per year to go to college and complete career and technical certificate programs.
+- Refugees enrolled at Emily Griffith are eligible for scholarships of up to $5,000 per year to go to college and complete career and technical certificate programs.

 You can help!

 Need more information?

 Emily's Cafe is a product of our Culinary Arts Program.
 Our entrees are ordered, created, prepared, and served by our Culinary Arts students.Hours:

 Emily's Cafe is open to the public Monday,... more »